DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Experiments

 \subsection{Impact of Watermarking on Text Quality}

-We explored the impact of watermark strength on text quality by varying the value of $\delta$.
-A total of 500 prompts were randomly selected.
-For each value of $\delta$, we used both GPT-2 and OPT-1.3B to generate text for each prompt and evaluated the generated text using the Perplexity (PPL) metric with OPT-2.7B to assess text quality.
-Lower PPL values indicate higher text quality.
-Table \ref{table:combined_ppl} summarizes the text quality data for watermarked text generated by the two methods.
-The PPL results for both methods exhibit similar trends across varying $\delta$ values.
-As a result, the two approaches demonstrate comparable performance in terms of text quality, as measured by the PPL metric.
+We investigate how watermark strength affects the quality of generated text by varying the value of $\delta$.
+A total of 500 prompts are randomly sampled from the evaluation set.
+For each $\delta$ value, we use \texttt{OPT-1.3b} and \texttt{LLaMA-2-7b} to generate responses and evaluate the resulting texts using the Perplexity (PPL) metric computed by \texttt{LLaMA-2-30B}, which serves as a proxy model to assess fluency.
+Lower PPL values indicate higher textual quality.
+Table~\ref{table:combined_ppl} reports the average PPL across all prompts for each watermarking method under different $\delta$ settings.
+Both methods exhibit similar trends in PPL as $\delta$ varies.
+Overall, our approach achieves comparable text quality to the baseline.